0jonjo/alljobs/README.md

 ## Project Overview

-ALLJOBS focuses on job search, application management, and proposal submission.
-It supports two roles: headhunter (responsible for job opening creation, candidate management, feedback, and proposal) and user (responsible for profile creation, job search, and application).
+ALLJOBS is a platform that focuses on job search, application management, and proposal submission.
+It supports two roles: headhunter and user.
+The headhunter is responsible for job opening creation, candidate management, feedback, and proposal.
+The user is responsible for profile creation, job search, and application.

 To get an overview of the project's progress, you can check the [Project Board](https://github.com/users/0jonjo/projects/3).

+Alljobs has a side project built in Spring Boot called [Alljobs Meetings](https://github.com/0jonjo/alljobs-meetings), which serves as a meeting scheduling platform for headhunters and users.

 ## Installation

 To set up the project locally, follow these steps:

-### Clone the repository
+Clone the repository:

 ```shell
 git clone git@github.com:0jonjo/alljobs.git
 cd alljobs
 ```

-### Install dependencies
+Install dependencies:

 ```shell
 bundle install
 ```

-## Create, migrate and seed database
+Create, migrate, and seed the database:

 ```shell
 rails db:prepare
 ```

-## Serve
+Serve the application:

 ```shell
 rails server
 ```

-## Run tests
+Run tests:

 ```shell
 rspec
 ```

-# Containers
+## Containers

+To run the application using containers, use the following command:

 ```shell
 docker compose up
 ```

+Feel free to explore the features and functionalities of ALLJOBS.
+Happy job hunting!